 - 76 percent of patents awarded to the top ten patent-producing U.S. universities in 2011 had at least one foreign-born inventor.
 For high-tech and cutting-edge fields, the rate of foreign-born patenting at those institutions was even greater: semiconductor device manufacturing (87 percent), information technology (84 percent), pulse or digital communications (83 percent), pharmaceutical drugs or compounds (79 percent), and optics (77 percent).

 The Immigrant Heritage Month campaign encourages both recent immigrants and native-born Americans to share their immigrant stories.
 Sharing your story is easy.
-Simply upload a photo, briefly tell your story, tag with the hashtag #IHM2016 and post on Twitter, Facebook or Instagram.
-Or you can submit your story through the Welcome.us website.
+Simply upload a photo, briefly tell your story, tag with the hashtag #IHM2020 or #CelebrateImmigrants and post on Twitter, Facebook or Instagram.
+Or you can see events on the IAmAnImmigrant.com website.